ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 > Draw a 4-frame spritesheet showing a swordsman performing a sword slash attack sequence, with each frame capturing a different stage of the slashing motion from windup to follow-through.

 The characters in Task 1 and Task 2 don't have to be the same.
-Task 2 is interesting because creating sprite sheets is a common use-case in game dev.
+Task 2 is particularly interesting because creating sprite sheets is a common use-case in game development.
-I also think it's challenging for LLMs because it requires understanding of sequence: each frame must logically follow the previous one to create a believable animation.
+It's also challenging for LLMs since it requires sequential understanding: each frame must logically follow the previous one to create believable animation.
 Unlike generating a single image, sprite sheets demand consistency in character design, progression, and timing.

 Here's a human baseline from a [game](https://ljvmiranda921.itch.io/abyss) I made a few years ago: